Law training contract vacancies

 What you need to know now?

-Many commercial law firms have application deadlines between April and 31 July.
-Completing a vacation scheme (work experience) with the firm can help your chances of securing a training contract -it shows you've researched the profession, are committed to a career in law and gives you an opportunity to demonstrate your skills.
+Many commercial law firms have training contract application deadlines between April and 31 July.
+Completing a vacation scheme (application deadlines in December/January) with the firm can help your chances of securing a training contract – it shows you've researched the profession, are committed to a career in law and gives you an opportunity to demonstrate your skills.